aspect-build/aspect-cli/CONTRIBUTING.md

     > USE_BAZEL_VERSION=aspect/x.x.x
     > ```

-2. Watch the automation run on GitHub actions
+3. Watch the automation run on GitHub actions (it's very slow, be prepared to wait)

-3. For go module support, we also require a `v1.x.x` tag that corresponds to the `x.x.x` release tag.
+4. For go module support, we also require a `v1.x.x` tag that corresponds to the `x.x.x` release tag.
 We version the go module as `v1.x.x` since consuming `v2+` go modules downstream adds undesirable complication.
 For now with CLI major releases as `5.x.x` the corresponding go module version should be `v1.5xx.x` with the patch version matching and the minor zero-padded to two digits.